wkoszek/me/source/blog/2017-04-29-single-command-principle.html.md

 ## Background

 In ["Don't document.
-Automate"](https://www.koszek.com/blog/2016/04/11/dont-document-automate/) I talked about the importance of automating steps for your workflow.
-Here I want to push it further: make the most common flow available with a *single command*. **Impossible?**
+Automate"](https://www.koszek.com/blog/2016/04/11/dont-document-automate/) we talked about the importance of automating steps for your workflow.
+Here we want to push it further: make the most common flow available with a *single command*. **Impossible?**

 It's hard.
 I admit.
 If writing a tutorial or a good `README` is one on the